Gastroenterology and Hepatology

 Research and Clinical Trials

-In 2018, U.S. News & World Report ranked Seattle Children’s the #1 pediatric gastroenterology program in the Northwest – and one of the best in the nation.
+With a top-20 national ranking by U.S. News & World Report, our Gastroenterology Program is the highest-ranked program in the Northwest.
 Many of these same gastroenterologists and hepatologists are leading pioneering research efforts that range from curing hepatitis C to finding new dietary therapies to treat inflammatory bowel disease (IBD).

 Our doctors work to transform treatment and improve outcomes through research and clinical trials.
 Seattle Children’s Research Institute is 1 of the nation’s top 5 pediatric research centers.
 Ask your provider if there is a study in which your child may be eligible to participate.